July home loans up in Spain. Normal trends in Spain are for Julys figures to be below June. This year the trend was reversed.

-The Balearics is behind on last years numbers but of a small base and Murcia whilst having better recent figures remains behind last years level which in themselves were very poor.
+The Balearics is behind on last years numbers.
+But off a small base.
+Murcia whilst having better recent figures, remains behind last years level.
+Which in themselves were very poor.

 UK borrowers lower but Scandinavian borrowers increase

-UK buyers are not as prolific at the moment due to low exchange rates making a purchase much more expensive than a year ago and an unwillingness to take on such a large obligation with Brexit uncertainty.
+UK buyers are not as prolific at the moment.
+Due to low exchange rates making a purchase much more expensive than a year ago.
+Also an unwillingness to take on such a large obligation with Brexit uncertainty.

-Middle East based expàts are finding it difficult to get a lender post regulation changes and a few have found themselves with mortgage offers pulled at the last minute.
-There remains lenders that will lend but quite a few have changed their rules on dealing with certain nationalities.
+Middle East based expàts are finding it difficult to get a lender.
+Post regulation changes.
+A few have found themselves with Spanish mortgage offers pulled at the last minute.
+There remains lenders that will lend.
+However quite a few have changed their rules on dealing with certain nationalities.

-Other nationalities like borrowers from Scandinavia, Belgium and Germany seem to be on the rise and are welcomed by all Spanish lenders as they are seen as stable earners and good payers.
+Other nationalities like borrowers from Scandinavia, Belgium and Germany seem to be on the rise.
+Are welcomed by all Spanish lenders as they are seen as stable earners and good payers.

 Net inflow to mortgage books

-Loans in Spain cancelled within the month of July reached 29,668 so with 33.334 new loans registered the lenders had one of the biggest inflows to their loan books for many years.
+Loans in Spain cancelled within the month of July reached 29,668.
+With 33.334 new loans registered the lenders had one of the biggest inflows to their loan books for many years.